Are Hackers Testing Your Defences?

 Do you even know how to test for hack attempts?

-I know they are testing ibraininc.com right now, and in this posts I will show you the tools I use to test for brute force hack attempts and how to stop the hacker getting in.
+I know they are testing wpdude.com right now, and in this posts I will show you the tools I use to test for brute force hack attempts and how to stop the hacker getting in.

-Security At WPDude Is Constantly Tested
+Security At NeilMatthews.com are Constantly Tested

 There are people out there trying to login to wpdude using a technique called brute force hacking.
 They send a login request over and over with a dictionary of commonly used passwords.